mahajanrevant/Deep-Learning-Follow-me/README.md

 number true positives: 137, number false positives: 2, number false negatives: 164

 ### Final Score
-The validation score obtained was __0.453975601959__ which is the required goal.
+The validation score obtained was __0.453975601959__ which is greater than the required score.

 ## Improvements